 All of the money raised by the BID – from the levy paid by businesses, to voluntary contributions, sponsorship and commercial income – is invested directly back into Canterbury.

-To find out more about the work of the BID, see the Business Plan 2019-2024 and the projects and activities pages of the website:
+To find out more about the work of Canterbury BID, see the Business Plan 2019-2024 and the projects and activities pages of the website: